 Flexibility Rigid Adaptable to context

-Coverage Attempt to cover all cases Provide reasoning framework
+Coverage Attempt to cover all cases Provide reasoning frameworks

 Complexity Multiply endlessly Remain few and stable